 This is the first encounter with the character of tailor Duncan Calhoun in the Duncan McLaurin Papers.
 Duncan Calhoun probably apprenticed to a tailor in or near Richmond County, North Carolina – likely he was born there between 1795 and 1800 to Charles Calhoun and his wife Christian Carmichael both having arrived probably in the 1780s from Argyll, Scotland via Wilmington and the Cape Fear River.
 Duncan Calhoun’s father and Duncan McLaurin’s mother, Catharine Calhoun McLaurin, were siblings.
 Though not particularly articulate, Duncan Calhoun’s letters contain a passion for life lived with a positive outlook and at times a sense of humor in the face of disappointment.

 Duncan claims to have spent about a decade working as a tailor and likely had a shop in or near Sparta, probably in Alabama (Old Sparta Road runs northeast of Mobile).
-A year after fleeing his shop, D. Calhoun writes his cousin Duncan McLaurin in response to McLaurin’s letter telling him about his father’s illness.
-Charles Calhoun dies in 1835 the same year Duncan wrote to his cousin describing life in Mobile.
-He has been there for eighteen months, tailoring, and is fascinated by the place and interested in its rapid growth.
+A year after fleeing his shop, D. Calhoun writes his cousin Duncan McLaurin in response to McLaurin’s letter regarding his father’s illness.
+Charles Calhoun dies in 1835 the same year Duncan writes to his cousin describing life in Mobile.
+He has been there for eighteen months, tailoring, and is fascinated by the place – interested in its rapid growth.

 “I am doing well in it not a making a fortune but

 enjoying life good societies good regulations in the town

 it is rapidly improving it contains a nice business import

 & export to the larger shipping 20 miles below Mobile

 ceder point is a rail road to be errected will add